cloudfoundry/guardian/grootfs/README.md

   # mount the block device
   sudo mkdir -p /mnt/btrfs
   sudo mount -t btrfs -o user_subvol_rm_allowed ~/btrfs_volume /mnt/btrfs
-  # you might need to chmod/chown the mount point if you'll not run grootfs as root
+  # you might need to chmod/chown the mount point if you don't want to run grootfs as root
   ```

 * For user/group id mapping, you'll also require newuidmap and newgidmap to be